Top ten grisly discoveries in archaeology

 Archaeologists sometimes face the same gruesome discoveries that forensic scientists deal with today, having to unravel the stories behind brutal murders, sacrifices and other dark rituals.
-Here are some of the most grisly discoveries of this year.
+Here are some of the most grisly discoveries which took place last year.

 Archaeologists from the National Institute of Anthropology and History (INAH) discovered the remains of a decapitated warrior at the foot of El Tlatoani hill in Morelos, Mexico, dating back to the Late classic Period (350-600AD).
 The burial of the warrior was found during a dig at the lower part of the mountain.
 Researchers identified the inferior extremities and the cervical vertebrae with traces of cuts, which indicate decapitation.
 Experts believe that, based on the qualities of the clothes he was wearing and the location of his burial, the individual was probably a member of the elite of Tlayacapense society.
 However, it also looks like he was a warrior since his skull showed signs of having being hit by the tip of an arrow years before his death.